xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

 ### Attach Source Code for debugging

+> This is the default feature provided by Eclipse.

 From Katalon Studio version 7.0.0, when writing a script or debugging, you can view and interact with the implementation of those components compressed in the `com.kms.katalon.core*` packages, including:

 * `com.kms.katalon.core`